 LIBOR Transition

-The financial industry and global regulators are transitioning from the London Interbank Offered Rate (LIBOR) to more robust alternative reference rates.
+The financial industry and global regulators have transitioned from the London Interbank Offered Rate (LIBOR) to more robust alternative reference rates.

-LIBOR is the most commonly used benchmark for short-term interest rates, often referenced globally in derivative, bond and loan documentation.
-It is estimated that $223 trillion of financial contracts and securities are tied to USD LIBOR and that matters to everyone – small businesses, corporations, banks, broker dealers, consumers, and investors.
-The transition from LIBOR to alternative interest rate benchmarks is well underway, but much work lies ahead.
+Before the transition, LIBOR was the most used benchmark for short-term interest rates, often referenced globally in derivative, bond and loan documentation.
+It was estimated that $223 trillion of financial contracts and securities were once tied to USD LIBOR.

-LIBOR is referenced by approximately $223 trillion of financial products.
-Today’s LIBOR is informed primarily (and sometimes entirely) by “expert judgement” from estimates of transactions, not actual transactions.
-As a result, LIBOR doesn’t necessarily reflect the true cost of bank funding and is vulnerable to volatility and manipulation.
-Global regulators saw the problem with placing the foundation for global financial markets on such a construct nearly a decade ago, and they began to examine how more robust alternative reference rates could be identified or developed to replace LIBOR.
-As such, the regulatory community continues to believe that LIBOR is not a suitable rate and market participants must transition to alternative reference rates.
+LIBOR was informed primarily (and sometimes entirely) by “expert judgement” from estimates of transactions – not actual transactions – and, as a result, did not necessarily reflect the true cost of bank funding, making it vulnerable to volatility and manipulation.
+Over a decade ago, global regulators saw the problem with placing the foundation of the global financial markets on such a construct, which led to the phasing out of LIBOR and the transition to alternative reference rates including the Secured Overnight Financing Rate (SOFR).

-milestones for this important work.
-The market has broadly accepted this work, as shown by the usage of ARRCrecommended fallback language in new transactions, the issuance of significant amounts of debt referencing SOFR and the execution of trillions of dollars of SOFR-based swaps and futures contracts.
+The market has broadly accepted this work, as shown by the usage of ARRC recommended fallback language in new transactions, the issuance of significant amounts of debt referencing SOFR and the execution of trillions of dollars of SOFR-based swaps and futures contracts.

 All LIBOR Transition Content